long-exposure/watchdog/README.md

     http://<IP address of your Raspberry Pi>/

 The admin interface is password protected.
 You have to enter your standard login credentials (e.g. pi/raspberry).
 The web admin gui hopefully is self-explaining.
+Per default all features (plugins) are active.
+On the settings tab you can deactivate all plugins you don't need.

 ### Telegram